CAScyber/CAScyber/README.md

 - 😈 Hi, I’m @CAScyber!
 - 💯 I am interested in security and web programming.
-- 🤓 I know HTML and PHP primarily, but also some JavaScript, JQuery, AJAX (you know).
+- 🤓 I know HTML and Javascript primarily, but also some PHP, JQuery, AJAX (you know).
 - 📫 Reach me at jgtovesonline@gmail.com

 <!---